Is Coconut Sugar a Refined Sugar? Understanding the Basics

 Coconut sugar has a lower glycemic index (GI) of around 54, compared to regular sugar's GI of about 60.
 This suggests it may have a lesser impact on blood sugar levels, but individual responses can vary.

-Is Coconut Sugar Healthy?
-A Comprehensive Analysis
+Coconut Sugar vs. Maple Sugar: A Comprehensive Comparison

 Ready to source an ingredient?